kionsoftware/kion-cli/README.md

     kion stak --account 121212121212 --car Admin

     # start a sub-shell authenticated into an account via an account alias
+    # * note that account alias only supports kion versions 3.9.9 and 3.10.2 and up
     kion stak --alias Prod --car Admin

     # start a sub-shell using a wizard to select a target account and Cloud Rule